 An exception was permitted for wellness programs that would allow a limited amount of rewards, or penalties, in return for adherence to a wellness program.
 In general, while healthcare reform adopted many aspects of the HIPAA Rule related to wellness programs, there were a number of significant changes introduced by the final HIPAA (as amended by PPACA) regulations issued in June 2013.
 In addition, the EEOC issued final regulations under the ADA and GINA in May 2016.
 This toolkit helps employers understand how healthcare reform, ADA and GINA impact employer-sponsored wellness programs.

-To help you navigate through the numerous nuances of the SBC requirements, Gallagher Benefit Services, Inc. has developed this toolkit, composed of a variety of tools and resources to help you understand, prepare, and comply.
-The SBC Disclosure Toolkit has incorporated all guidance issued by the federal government through May 2016.
+To help you navigate through the numerous nuances of the SBC requirements, Gallagher has developed this toolkit, composed of a variety of tools and resources to help you understand and comply.
+The SBC Disclosure Toolkit incorporates all guidance issued by the federal government through December 2018.

 Healthcare reform amended the Internal Revenue Code to require that employers report the aggregate cost of "applicable employer-sponsored coverage" on employee W-2s.
 As a result of the requirement, many employers have been: